How a series of paintings helped tip investigators off to a multi-state sex trafficking ring based out of Plano

 Perez said during a 24-hour sweep, more than 12,000 ads were found in DFW alone.

-The customers identified during various investigations of theirs come from all across the board.
+The customers identified in HSI Dallas sex trafficking investigations come from all across the board.

 "We had everything from a college student just looking to get lucky to customers with low self-esteem who don’t think they can find a girlfriend on their own," Perez said.
 “A guy came in who was a GM plant worker with four kids and a wife at home.
 We had to listen to him call his wife, again, and say he was arrested for buying sex.”